CoderLogy/DASST/README.md

-# Python-Disk-Usage
+# DASST OR known as Disk And System Stats Tool
  Get disk usage information like how much space is available, free, and used.
- A Python package to read disk usage also known as File Disk And System Stats Tool
+ A Python package to read disk usage also known as Disk And System Stats Tool